The Ultimate Guide to Visiting Milford Sound

 Milford Sound activities: Things to do

 If you are looking for things to do in Milford Sound, one of the purest and easiest ways to explore the area is on foot.
 There are plenty of walks in the area but the most well-known one is definitely the Milford Track.
 It is one of New Zealand’s Great Walks.
 Stretching for 53.5km (33.2 miles) from the head of Lake Te Anau to Sandfly Point.
 It will take you three to four days to complete.
-For other Great Walks in Fiordland, there are the Routeburn, Hollyford and Kepler Tracks.
+For other Great Walks in Fiordland, there is the Routeburn, Hollyford and Kepler Tracks.
 Other shorter walks of note are Humboldt Falls, Lake Marian, and Lake Howden.

 There are a few cruise options on Milford Sound.
-Southern Discoveries has a spacious catamaran where you can relax up on the open air viewing decks and enjoy 360º views of the incredible area.
+Southern Discoveries has a spacious catamaran where you can relax on the open air viewing decks and enjoy 360º views of the incredible area.
 Real Journeys also run cruises; you can even spend a night on the water on their overnight boat!

 The Milford Deep Underwater Observatory

 While cruising Milford Sound, you can visit New Zealand’s only floating underwater observatory.
 In the middle of Piopiotahi Marine Reserve, you’ll get a glimpse of the magical underwater world, without getting wet!
 It’s a special aquarium where the fish are free to come and go as they please!